EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Analysis

 \subsection{Stellar Mass Estimation}

 We estimate stellar masses with the spectral energy distribution (SED) interpretation code, {\sc beagle} \citep{Chevallard2016}.
 The {\sc beagle} code calculates both the stellar continuum and the nebular emission using the stellar population synthesis code \citep{Bruzual2003} and the photoionization code of \citet{Gutkin2016} that are computed with {\sc cloudy} \citep{Ferland2013}.
-We adopt the \citet{Charlot2000} law to the models for dust attenuation. \tcr{In the SED fitting, we use griz-band photometry provided by the HSC-SSP S18A photometry catalog.} \tcr{Settings of the SED fitting for the EMPGs are the same as Paper I.} Because \tcr{Paper I} reports that most of our EMPGs with spectra show a \tcg{small} color excess of $E(B-V)\sim0$, we also assume no dust attenuation in the EMPGs.
-Assuming the constant star-formation history, we run the {\sc beagle} code with 4 free parameters of the metallicity, the maximum stellar age, the stellar mass, and the ionization parameter in the range of $Z=0.006-0.3$ ${\rm Z}_{\odot}$, $\log{(Age/{\rm yr})}=4.0-8.0$, $\log{(M_{*}/{\rm M}_{\odot})}=4.0-9.0$, and $\log{(U)}=(-2.5)-(-0.5)$, respectively.
-An example of the SED fitting is shown in Figure \ref{fig:sed}. \tcr{We also conduct SED fitting for the PAGs, while parameter ranges of the fitting are different from those for the EMPGs.} Assuming the constant star-formation history, we run the {\sc beagle} code with 5 free parameters of the metallicity, the maximum stellar age, the stellar mass, the ionization parameter, and the dust attenuation in the range of $Z=0.01-1$ ${\rm Z}_{\odot}$, $\log{(Age/{\rm yr})}=8.0-12.0$, $\log{(M_{*}/{\rm M}_{\odot})}=4.0-9.0$, $\log{(U)}=(-5.0)-(-2.5)$, and $\tau_{\rm V}=0-20$, respectively. \tcg{In this paper we focus on only $M_{*}$, which is well determined because not only do we have $i$-band data tracing low-mass evolved stars (e.g., \citealt{Stefanon2017}), but $M_{*}$ is little affected by other parameters such as the stellar age \citep{Papovich2001}.} \tcr{We find that 8 PAGs are missed in the HSC-SSP photometry catalog \tcg{probably because the 8 PAGs are not only faint ($\sim20$ mag) but also near their EMPG ($\sim1$ arcsec)}, while the other \tcr{15 ($=23-8$)} PAGs are included.
-We first estimate stellar masses of the 15 PAGs by the SED fitting described above.
+We adopt the \citet{Charlot2000} law to the models for dust attenuation. \tcg{In the SED fitting, we use griz-band photometry provided by the HSC-SSP S18A photometry catalog.} \tcg{Settings of the SED fitting for the EMPGs are the same as Paper I.} Because \tcg{Paper I} reports that most of our EMPGs with spectra show a \tcg{small} color excess of $E(B-V)\sim0$, we also assume no dust attenuation in the EMPGs.
+Assuming the constant star-formation history, we run the {\sc beagle} code with 4 free parameters of the metallicity, the maximum stellar age, the stellar mass, and the ionization parameter in the range of $Z=0.006$--0.3 ${\rm Z}_{\odot}$, $\log{({\rm Age}/{\rm yr})}=4.0$--\tcra{9.0}, $\log{(M_{*}/{\rm M}_{\odot})}=4.0$--9.0, and $\log{(U)}=(-2.5)$--$(-0.5)$, respectively. \tcr{This time we assume the maximum stellar age of the EMPGs less than \tcra{1 Gyr}, because the EMPGs do not show prominent Balmer breaks (Paper I) indicative that the EMPGs are much younger than $\sim1$ Gyr.} An example of the SED fitting is shown in Figure \ref{fig:sed}. \tcg{We also conduct SED fitting for the EMPG-tails, while parameter ranges of the fitting are different from those for the EMPGs.} Assuming the constant star-formation history, we run the {\sc beagle} code with 5 free parameters of the metallicity, the maximum stellar age, the stellar mass, the ionization parameter, and the dust attenuation in the range of $Z=0.01$--1 ${\rm Z}_{\odot}$, $\log{({\rm Age}/{\rm yr})}=8.0$--12.0, $\log{(M_{*}/{\rm M}_{\odot})}=4.0$--9.0, $\log{(U)}=(-5.0)$--$(-2.5)$, and $\tau_{\rm V}=0$--20, respectively. \tcg{We find that 8 EMPG-tails are missed in the HSC-SSP photometry catalog \tcg{probably because the 8 EMPG-tails are not only faint ($\sim20$ mag) but also near their EMPG ($\sim1$ arcsec)}, while the other \tcg{15 ($=23-8$)} EMPG-tails are included.
+We first estimate stellar masses of the 15 EMPG-tails by the SED fitting described above.
 Then we obtain a mass-luminosity ($M_{*}$ and absolute $i$-band luminosity $M_{i}$) relation,